julien-clnn/cipher_messaging/README.md

-# Encrypted Messaging using Asymetric Encryption (RSA)
+# Encrypted Messaging using Asymmetric Encryption (RSA)

 ## 1. What is the aim of the project?